 As a mother, I was super proud to see him captivated by this non-fiction series where he can actually learn about history and read about things that didn’t involve boogers and farts.
 (Well, he is seven after all.)

-We bought him several books from this children's biography series where he learned about how Steve Jobs created the Apple Computer or how scientist Jane Goodall's work with chimpanzees has advanced our understanding of these primates, or how Oprah Winfrey broke barriers in television and media.
+We bought him several books from this children’s biography series where he learned about how Steve Jobs created the Apple computer, how scientist Jane Goodall’s work with chimpanzees has advanced our understanding of these primates or how Oprah Winfrey broke barriers in television and media.

 My questions soon turned into disappointment and then anger.
 My son is half Mexican and half caucasian, and I want him to grow up being proud of his Latino roots.
 I also have a teenage daughter who is at the age where she is developing a stronger sense of self-identity.
 They need to learn about the amazing accomplishments our community has achieved in this country in fields like science, medicine, sports and politics.
 They need to learn about how Latinos have contributed to the history of the United States.

 With the current political climate and rhetoric we hear in the media about Latinos, it scares me to think that my children will associate being “Latino” with all the negative stereotypes we have been hearing from certain political leaders.
 These divisive times make me worry about how Latinos, especially children, feel in general about their place in America.